 by Michelle K. Johnston, Ph.D.; Larry L. Barker, Ph.
 D.; and Kittie W. Watson, Ph.
 D.

-The all-new Communication Preference Profile is a quick and easy inventory that identifies four habitual communication styles: People, Action, Content, and Technology.
-After answering the 20 questions, you will learn about your strengths as a communicator and your opportunities for improvement.
+The CPP is a quick and easy inventory that identifies four habitual communication styles: People, Action, Content, and Technology.
+After answering the 24 questions, you will learn about your strengths as a communicator and your opportunities for improvement.

-The Facilitator Guide (coming soon) helps trainers, consultants and individuals facilitate, administer, and/or interpret the Communication Preference Profile instrument.
+The Facilitator Guide helps trainers, consultants and individuals facilitate, administer, and/or interpret the CPP instrument.
 It provides details about the development of, research with, and guidelines for use of the CPP.